Academic Policies and Procedures

 The procedures for a grade appeal are:

-- Should the student be unsatisfied with that decision, the student may file a written secondary appeal to UT Austin Dell Medical School Associate Dean of Undergraduate Medical Education within five business days from receipt of the course or clerkship director’s written decision.
+- Should the student be unsatisfied with that decision, the student may file a written secondary appeal to The University of Texas at Austin Dell Medical School Associate Dean of Undergraduate Medical Education within five business days from receipt of the course or clerkship director’s written decision.
 The student's secondary appeal must include a justification statement articulating why the appeal is warranted, along with all documentation provided to the course or clerkship director in conjunction with the initial appeal.
-Upon review of the student's record and appeal portfolio, and within five business days from receipt of the student’s secondary appeal, the UT Austin Dell Medical School Associate Dean for Undergraduate Medical Education will provide a written decision to the student and course or clerkship director.
-The UT Austin Dell Medical School Associate Dean for Undergraduate Medical Education may:
+Upon review of the student's record and appeal portfolio, and within five business days from receipt of the student’s secondary appeal, the Dell Medical School Associate Dean for Undergraduate Medical Education will provide a written decision to the student and course or clerkship director.
+The Dell Medical School Associate Dean for Undergraduate Medical Education may:

 - Allow the course or clerkship director decision to stand;